 December 6, 1845 Yale University, New Haven, Connecticut.
 Alpha Sigma Phi is the Nation's 10th oldest fraternity.

-Carmel, Indiana, a suburb of Indianapolis.
-First established in New York, New York, 1919.
-In 1946, the office moved to Delaware, Ohio.
-The office was moved to Indiana in 1996.
+The Fraternity's Headquarters is located in Carmel, Indiana, a suburb of Indianapolis.
+Its initial Headquarters was established in New York, New York, in 1919.
+In 1946, Headquarters moved to Delaware, Ohio.
+Headquarters was finally moved to Indiana in 1996.
 A new headquarters building was dedicated in 2002.

 GRAND SENIOR PRESIDENT

 Greg Kroencke, Illinois '91 (2020-present)